ClusterHQ/flocker/docs/labs/installer.rst

 You can see that there are no volumes yet.

-Deploy and migrate a stateful app
+Deploy and Migrate a Stateful App
 =================================

 Now you will deploy a highly sophisticated stateful app to test out Flocker.